wavemaker/docs/learn/on-premise/wme-download-copy-installer.md

 To verify on Linux

-- Using the following command, go to the directory where .ova file and checksum files are downloaded
+- Using the following command, go to the directory where installer file(deb/tar/ova/vhd) and checksum files are downloaded
  ```
-  cd  <ova-file-location>
+  cd  <file-location>
  ```
-- To verify the file integrity of the VM image, run the following checksum command:
+- To verify the file integrity of the deb/tar/ova/vhd, run the following checksum command:
  ```
   sha1sum -c [checksum-filename]
  ```